syncfusion-content/xamarin-docs/Xamarin/Picker/gettingstarted.md

 * Bind the Collection to picker

-picker control allows you to bind collection of data by setting the `SfPicker.ItemsSource` property.
+Xamarin Picker control allows you to bind collection of data by setting the `SfPicker.ItemsSource` property.
 You can bind the collection of data in both XAML or C#.

 {% tabs %}
 {% highlight xaml %}